augmented-os/augmented-os/docs/architecture/components/task_execution_service/interfaces/api.md

-# Task Execution Layer API Reference
+# Task Execution Service API Reference

 ## Overview

-The Task Execution Layer Service exposes a RESTful API that allows clients to submit, monitor, and manage tasks.
+The Task Execution Service Service exposes a RESTful API that allows clients to submit, monitor, and manage tasks.
 This document details the available endpoints, request formats, and response structures.

 An OpenAPI specification is available at [task-execution-layer-api.yaml](./task-execution-layer-api.yaml) for integration with API tools and code generators.